Grow at Home: how to grow watermelons from seed

 Watermelons are super easy to grow and require well-drained soil, water, sun and patience as they need a long growing season – at least 80 days.

-Watermelons like a warm sunny climate and need a looooong growing season – at least 80 days.
-The UK temperature needed for germination means the best time to plant them is late May.
+For growing watermelons in the UK, to get the temperatures needed for germination the best time to plant watermelon seeds is late May.
 However, if you wait until late May to start them you will risk them not having enough time to ripen.
 So it’s a balance.

 If you have the inside space to start them a little earlier then you will have a longer season to play with and a better chance of ripening.

-The down side of starting them early is that you will have them taking up space inside until around June when all risk of frost has gone.
+Alternatively watermelon could be grown in a greenhouse or a Grower Frame the benefits of this would enable you control the temperature, light and moisture levels required for germination and plant growth.
+Then once your watermelons have grown large enough they can be transplanted into the garden.
 Once they get started they are fairly self sufficient though and put on impressive, triffid like growth.
 So if you have the space, the only gamble you are taking is that we will have a summer that’s warm enough to ripen them.

 - the site and the facilities you have, propagator, greenhouse etc.

-- Where you live – you’ll find it easier and need less kit in the Scilly Isles than the Shetlands.
+- where you live.
+You’ll find it easier and need less kit in the Scilly Isles than the Shetlands.

-Where to grow them
+Where is best to grow watermelon?